 All personal computers consist of the same basic components: a Central Processing Unit (CPU), memory, circuit board, storage, and input/output devices.
-Almost every digital device uses the same set of components, so examining the personal computer will give you insight into the structure of a variety of digital devices.
-Here's a "tour" of a personal computer.
+Almost every digital device uses the same set of components, so examining the

 Processing Data: The CPU

 The core of a computer is the Central Processing Unit, or CPU.
 It can be thought of as the "brains" of the device.
 The CPU carries out the commands sent to it by the software and returns results to be acted upon.